Updated June 12, 2023

 Combination Chart in Excel

 Combination charts are not inbuilt in Excel 2007 and earlier versions.
 Combo Charts is an in-built tool from Excel 2013 onwards.
 You can see the combination chart under the INSERT tab.

 Observe the icon of the chart carefully.
 It has two different charts on it.
-One is column chart and another one is a line chart.
+One is a column chart, and another one is a line chart.
 So a combination of two different charts is called combination charts in Excel.
 These charts are very helpful to compare two things at a time.

 How to Create a Combination of Charts in Excel?

 Excel Combination Charts is very simple and easy to create.
 Let us now see how to create Combination Charts in Excel with the help of some examples.

 Excel Combo Chart – Example #1

 In order to create an excel combination chart, I have a few years’ sales, cost, and profit data in an excel sheet.